1924- Uncle Charlie Resigns

 Walter Camp, the "Father of College Football," tried to explain the situation in a bylined story out of New York.

 Was it the accusations thrown at Centre in Richmond?
 Perhaps.
 But Centre had refuted the charges effectively, and it was felt that nothing drastic would happen to the detriment of the college and football program when the Southern Association met in Memphis the next year.

 Years later, family members related what they had been told by Uncle Charlie about his leaving Centre.
-There was never any definite proof, but Uncle Charlie had friends everywhere, especially in the college football world, and he told his wife Pearl that he felt there was a campaign going on which was designed to get him out of Danville.
+Uncle Charlie had friends everywhere, especially in the college football world, and he told his wife Pearl that he felt there was a campaign going on which was designed to get him out of Danville.

-( Ann Moran McCurry, Tom Moran's daughter and Uncle Charlie's granddaughter, told me this story in 2007 when I visited her while researching "The Wonder Team." )
+( Ann Moran McCurry, Tom Moran's daughter and Uncle Charlie's granddaughter, told me this story in 2007 when I visited her while researching my book, "The Wonder Team." )

 Centre had literally owned the University of Kentucky since Uncle Charlie arrived at Centre.
 His record against the Wildcats was 6-0, and his teams had outscored U.K. by an incredible 200-3.
 In 24 quarters, 360 minutes of football, Kentucky had managed exactly one field goal!

 Kentucky was the state university.
 It was the largest school in the Commonwealth.
 The flagship state university should dominate, not be dominated within the boundaries of Kentucky, or so went the feelings amongst the alumni of the school.